 There is a potential danger in the general vicinity of the school.
-All students will be brought into the building for safety.
 It does not involve staff members or students.
 There is no immediate danger.
-Instruction in classes proceeds.
-Exterior and interior doors are locked.
-Initially, no one is allowed in or out.
-An example of a secure situation could be a police chase in the general vicinity.
+Exterior and interior doors are locked, and no one is allowed to enter the building, including families unless school personnel have been permitted by law enforcement.

-Lockdown
+Full Lockdown

 There is an imminent danger for students or other adults in the school.
 All exterior and interior doors are locked.
 Students and adults in the building are moved to secure areas.
-Students will take shelter in a classroom, out of sight, lights off, silent, and wait for their room to be unlocked from administration and/or the local police department.
-No one will be allowed to enter or leave the building for any reason until the lockdown is lifted.
+No one will be allowed to enter or leave the building for any reason.